mustafizurrahma/Rain-Riders/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Live link](https://asm-riders.web.app/).
+This project was bootstrapped with [Live link](https://rain-riders.web.app/).

 Runs the app in the development mode.\
-Open [asm-riders](https://asm-riders.web.app/) to view it in the browser.
+Open [Rain Riders](https://rain-riders.web.app/) to view it in the browser.

 ## include this project
 ** React Router